manuelroemer/NCommons/README.md

 ```

 The project is using .NET Standard 2.0 as a compilation target.

-Furthermore, it is using C# 8.0's Nullable Reference Types, if consumed with the same feature flag
+The library is also using C# 8.0 with *Nullable Reference Types*, if you have that feature flag
-(recommended).
+enabled.

+If you want to work with the source code, you will need an editor/IDE that supports C# 8.0.

 ## Documentation / Usage